 Faezipour is a senior member of IEEE, EMBS and IEEE Women in Engineering.

 Dr. Abdelshakour Abuzneid

 Dr. Shakour Abuzneid received B.S. in engineering degree with honors in Computer and Control Engineering from the Faculty of Engineering, Yarmouk University, and M.S.
 Degree in Computer Engineering from the School of Engineering, University of Bridgeport.
 He received Ph.D. in Computer Science and Engineering from the University of Bridgeport.
 He is currently an Associate Professor of Computer Science and Computer Engineering at the Universty of Bridgeport, the Director of Systems and Engineering Laboratories and the Associate Dean for international initiatives at the University of Bridgeport.
 He is the founder and director of the Emerging Communications Technologies Research Center at the University of Bridgeport.
 His background and research interest are in the fields of computer science and engineering, computer communications, networks, computer, cyber and networks security, wireless and mobile communications, the Internet-of-Things, Machine-to-Machine communications, cloud computing and virtualization, control theory, robotics, and automation.

 Dr. Omar Abuzaghleh

 Dr. Omar Abuzaghleh is an Assistant Professor of Engineering and Technology at the University of Bridgeport.
 His research interests are in the areas of Medical Image Analysis, High Performance Computing, Big Data, Network Security, and Cloud Computing.
 He is a member of several professional organizations and specialty labs, including: ACM, IEEE, International Honor Society for The Computing and Information Disciplines (UPE), and the Digital/Biomedical Embedded Systems and Technology (D-BEST) Lab.

-Mohammad Daneshzand is a PhD student of Computer Science and Engineering
+Mohammad Daneshzand has been a PhD student of Computer Science and Engineering

-at the University of Bridgeport since 2014.
+at the University of Bridgeport.
 He received a bachelor degree in Electrical Engineering from Semnan University,